zetxtech/mcp-feedback-enhanced/README.md

 uv run fastmcp dev server.py
 ```

-This will open a web interface at http://localhost:5173 and allow you to interact with the MCP tools for testing.
+This will open a web interface and allow you to interact with the MCP tools for testing.

 ## Available tools